tanthanhtran2708/WeatherApp/README.md

 ## Introduction

 This is an ios application called WeatherApp to retrieve weather information based on their searching criteria and render the searched results on dashboard screen.
+You can checkout the demo video in the repository

 ## Functionalities